Whey: Further processing

+denatures whey proteins, causing them to coagulate into a protein gel that may be useful in some foods.
+Sustained high temperatures above 72 °C can denature whey proteins.
+Heat-denatured whey can still cause allergies in some people.

 Uses

-Whey is used to produce whey cheeses such as ricotta, brunost, and whey butter and many other products for human consumption.
-The fat content of whey is low; for example 1,000 pounds of whey are required to make a few pounds of whey butter.
+Whey is used to produce whey cheeses such as ricotta, Norwegian brunost, and whey butter and many other products for human consumption.
+The fat content of whey is low; 1,000 pounds of whey are required to make a few pounds of whey butter.
 It is also an additive in many processed foods, including breads, crackers, and commercial pastry, and in animal feed.
 Whey proteins consist primarily of α-lactalbumin and β-lactoglobulin.
 Sweet whey contains glycomacropeptide (GMP).
 It is also an abundant source of lactose which can further be used for the synthesis of lactose-based bioactive molecules.

 Dairy whey remaining from home-made cheesemaking has many uses.
 It is a dough conditioner and can be substituted for skimmed milk in most baked good recipes that require milk (bread, pancakes, muffins, etc.).

 Throughout history, whey was a popular drink in inns and coffee houses.
 When Joseph Priestley was at college at Daventry Academy, 1752–1755, he records that, on the morning of Wednesday, 22 May 1754, he "went with a large company to drink whey."
 This was probably "sack whey" or "wine whey".

 Whey is also one of the main ingredients of Rivella, a carbonated drink in Switzerland.